-One of the main feature of Windows 10/8 is the ability to mount ISO image without the help of third party application.
-We often use this feature because large software downloads like Office or Visual Studio and sometime games too, are available for download in the .ISO format.
+One of the main features of Windows 10/8 is the ability to mount ISO image without the help of third-party applications.
+We often use this feature because large software downloads like Office or Visual Studio and sometimes games too are available for download in the .ISO format.
 In such cases, rather than burning to disk and running it, it becomes a lot easier to just mount it and run it just like a disk.

 Last week my client ran into this issue where he was unable to mount ISO image on Windows 8.
 The mount option itself is missing.
 My initial thought was that he may have messed up with some of the system files.
 So I ran SFC /SCANNOW or System File Checker.
 To run SFC /SCANNOW:

 - Click on “Command Prompt (Admin)

 I rebooted the system and tried to mount the ISO image again.
 But still, I could not see the option.
 Then I noticed that he had installed a 3rd-party application to Mount the ISO image – called Virtual Clone.
 But the version he had installed was unsupported for Windows 8.
 When I tried to upgrade it to the new version, it failed.
 I used a free uninstaller software Revo Uninstaller to remove it completely and rebooted the system.
 Then I tried to mount again – but still no luck!